porscheinformatik/angular-spring-heroes/README.md

 The backend is written in Spring Boot.
 The whole backend code is located under heroes-backend.

-### Development server
+### Running Backend Server for Development

 Run the main class `heroes.HeroesApplication` from your favourite IDE.
-The application will be available via `http://localhost:8080/`
+The application will be available via [`http://localhost:8080/`](http://localhost:8080/).

+## Deployment to Kubernetes/OpenShift

+The application can be deployed to [Kubernetes](https://kubernetes.io/) (or [OpenShift](https://www.openshift.org/)) via [Helm](https://helm.sh/).

+Setup your cluster and [install Helm (and Tiller)](https://docs.helm.sh/using_helm/).
+Then you can install the Helm chart with (this uses H2 db):

+    helm install charts/angular-spring-heroes

+If you want to user PostgreSQL install with:

+    helm install --set postgresql.enabled=true charts/angular-spring-heroes